Shih Tzu puppy stolen from Aurora Furry Babies, French Bulldog taken from Joliet location

 The store, which has operated at the Fox Valley Mall for more than eight years, said this isn't the first time a dog has been stolen from that locations.

+Police said the Joliet store's staff noticed the suspects looking at one of the puppies.
+The staff told police the suspects then abruptly left the store and they realized the puppy was missing a short time later.

+Police said the video shows the men grab the puppy, with one of them hiding the dog in his coat.

-Aurora police detectives are currently investigating the incident and anyone with information is asked to give them a call.
+Aurora and Joliet police detectives are currently investigating both incidents, and anyone with information is asked to give them a call.

-Shih Tzu puppy stolen from Aurora Furry Babies, French Bulldog taken from Joliet location